 If I’m approved for HHF, will I get a check?

-You will only receive a check if you are approved for Transition Assistance.
-All other HHF assistance is paid directly to your mortgage lender on your behalf.
+No, your one-time reinstatement-only HHF assistance is paid directly to your mortgage lender on your behalf.

 Will I have to pay back the assistance I receive from Indiana’s HHF?